Monday, May 7, 2012

 This is covered by OFAC's general license guideline: “Participation in a formal course of study at a Cuban academic institution, provided the formal course of study in Cuba will be accepted for credit toward the student’s graduate or undergraduate degree”

 Cuban Americans who want to improve their language skills can use their general license.
-Americans who are not students could come in a people to people group incorporating language study or can apply to the Office of Foreign Assets Control for a specific license for, “participation in a formal course of study at a Cuban academic institution”.
+Americans who are not students could come in a people to people group incorporating language study.

 Conceivably the general license for religious organizations could also be used if knowledge of Spanish facilitates religious purposes and time outside of study is spent on religious activities.
 Language study could also arguably be for the purpose of enabling more effective professional research and fall within a visit using that general license.
 (My own opinion; not OFAC guidance.)

-The simplest way is to enter Cuba on a tourist visa via a charter or third country air carrier and upgrade to an academic visa after enrollment if you plan to study longer than four weeks.
-To use a charter flight requires a letter of authorization from a US school, a general license, or a specific or people to people license.
+The simplest way is to enter Cuba is on a tourist visa via a commercial flight from the US or third country air carrier and upgrade to an academic visa after enrollment if you plan to study longer than four weeks.

 Rooms are available in private bed and breakfasts and modest hotels near the university at $30 to $35 per night.
 Costs are less in the low season and may be negotiable for longer term stays.
-Meals and incidentals per day should be budgeted at $20 - $25.
-All visitors to Cuba are required to purchase health insurance ($3 per day).
+Meals and incidentals per day should be budgeted at $30 to $50.
+All visitors to Cuba are required to purchase health insurance, usually from the US airline.

 --John McAuliff